This post has been edited on 10/12/17 for a video of the essentials needed for basic patchwork + a little bit about purchasing fabric.

 In this post we will discuss tools that us quilt makers require, covet, and just really, really wish we had.
 I will start with the basic supplies to get started quilting, and then move on to some specialty supplies that will help making a quilt easier.

-These are the essentials.
-The “good luck making a quilt without them” tools.
-The tools use MUST have.
+Let’s talk essentials, the “good luck making a quilt without them” tools.
+The tools you MUST have.

-- a sewing machine – I guess technically you don’t HAVE to have this, you could stitch everything by hand, but maybe you are like me and consider this a necessity.
+a sewing machine – I guess technically you don’t HAVE to have this, you could stitch everything by hand, but maybe you are like me and consider this a necessity.
 Here is the one I use.
 And I also own this one.
 And this one was the one I started it all with.
+You could even find one for less than a hundred dollars, see this Singer.
+You could make a quilt on any sewing machine.
+Buy something cheap to get you started, fall in love with quilting then buy yourself a better sewing machine.

 I am one of those people who go into a restaurant and order the same thing every single time.
 It’s different at each restaurant, but I rarely stray.
 I like what I like and I hate being disappointed after paying for.